tomitan100/org.openhab.binding.bom/README.md

 __Local timestamp configuration:__

-When"Embed local timestamp" is enabled, each PNG/GIF frame will display the local timestamp.
-The timestamp format and text properties can be specified.
+When "Embed local timestamp" is enabled, each PNG/GIF frame will include the local timestamp in the image.
+You have the option to override the default timestamp format, text properties and positioning.
 By default the following properties are used:

 `format=dd/MM/yyyy HH:mm:ss z, font-face=Arial, font-size=16, font-color=#080808, font-weight=bold, position=256 20`

-The configuration string is optional.
+Available configuration properties:

 <table>
   <tr>